Before you can use the PID Tuner, you must:

 Create a Simulink® model containing a PID Controller or PID Controller (2DOF) block.
 Your model can have one or more PID blocks, but you can only tune one PID block at a time.

 If you are tuning a multi-loop control system with coupling between the loops, consider using other Simulink Control Design™ tools instead of the PID Tuner.
-See Design and Analysis of Control Systems and Cascaded Multi-Loop/Multi-Compensator Feedback Design for more information.
+See Control System Designer and Cascaded Multi-Loop/Multi-Compensator Feedback Design for more information.

 The PID Controller blocks support vector signals.
 However, using the PID Tuner requires scalar signals at the block inputs.
 That is, the PID block must represent a single PID controller.